• Skip to primary navigation

 In December 2021 Laos began operations of the Laos-China Railway from Vientiane to Boten, launching the era of railway travel in Laos.

-Laos Railway Map
+Laos Railways Map

 Map of proposed routes and stations.